amitranjan02/affirm-take-home-test/README.md

 The funding status of a loan can be queried using - GET /api/v1/loan/<loan_id>/ To get the information about a particular facility, query GET /api/v1/facilities/<facility_id>

+5. How might you improve your assignment algorithm if you were permitted to assign loans in batch rather than streaming?
+We are not looking for code here, but pseudo code or description of a revised algorithm appreciated.

+Ans.

+6. Discuss your solution’s runtime complexity